scanner docs insights pricing sign in

 3.2 Proxy Call Flow

-The two shares are combined via Shamir polynomial interpolation to reconstruct the original API key.
-The full key now exists in RAM.
+The two shares are combined using Lagrange interpolation over GF(256).
+The original API key now exists in worker memory.
+This takes less than 0.1ms.

-The server makes the HTTP request to the provider (OpenAI, Anthropic, etc.) using the reconstructed key in the appropriate auth header.
-Streaming (SSE) is supported for LLM APIs.
+The worker forwards your request to the real provider (OpenAI, Anthropic, Stripe, etc.) with the reconstructed key in the appropriate auth header.
+Streaming (SSE) is supported.

 Key zeroed from memory

-Immediately after the API call completes, the reconstructed key and both plaintext shares are overwritten with zeros in memory.
-The key existed in RAM for approximately 100ms.
+Immediately after the outbound request is issued, the reconstructed key buffer is overwritten with zeros.
+The key existed in RAM for the duration of one fetch() call — typically under 1ms.
 It never touches disk, logs, or persistent storage.

 Response forwarded to you